—–BEGIN PGP SIGNED MESSAGE—–

 5.7 Anti-Phishing awareness campaigns

-RCTS CERT develops on-demand phishing campaigns for members of its
+CSIRT FCT develops on-demand phishing campaigns for members of its

 constituency and other organisations that sign a specific agreement.